huaand/TermDiffuSum-/README.md

 python batch_decode_sum.py [checkpoint_path] -1.0 ema
 ```

-Our code will be open-sourced here upon the acceptance of the manuscript.
+All of our code will be open-sourced here upon the acceptance of the manuscript.

 ### Citation
 If you find our work inspiring or use our codebase in your research, please consider giving a star ⭐ and a citation.